Saint anthony

 Get outside your comfort zone

 I love to travel but I hate transit.
 Maybe business class helps but planes, trains, buses etcetera are often rough on the body and spirit.
 And if there’s one thing you can count on it’s that your trip will at some point go off the rails.
 Luckily for you, this is where the magic happens.
+Getting out from under the warm blanket of our routines allows for an expansive mindset which opens our eyes to new possibilities, perspectives, and insights.
+Discomfort is the cost of transformation.

 “Travel isn’t always pretty.
-It isn’t always icomfortable.
+It isn’t always uncomfortable.
 Sometimes it hurts, it even breaks your heart.
 But that’s okay.
 The journey changes you; it should change you.
 It leaves marks on your memory, on your consciousness, on your heart, and on your body.
 You take something with you.
 Hopefully, you leave something good behind.”—Anthony Bourdain

 Have integrity